Yitzhak Yedid: Awards and prizes

 In 2018 Yedid was awarded the Sidney Myer Creative Fellowship, valued over a two-year period.

-Yedid has received the top two prizes in Israel for composers and performers: the Prime Minister's Prize for Composers in 2007 and the Landau Prize for Performing Arts in 2009.
+Yedid has received the Prime Minister's Prize for Composers in 2007 and the Landau Prize for Performing Arts in 2009.
 Additionally, in 2008, he received the first composition prize for Out to Infinity, a solo work for harp, at the 17th International Harp contest which led to numerous performances and recordings of the piece worldwide.
 Yedid has been awarded a composer-in- residence position at the Judith Wright Arts Centre (Brisbane, 2010), at the Western Australian Academy of Performing Arts (2008) and at the Gallop House in WA (2021, National Trust of Australia).